Text consolidated by Valsts valodas centrs (State

 (3) If the goods referred to in Paragraph two, Clause 1 of

-this Section are sold in the free zone they shall be taxable with
+this Section are sold, they shall be taxable with the standard

-the standard rate or reduced rate of the value added tax in
+rate or reduced rate of value added tax in accordance with the

-(4) If the licensed capital company, a zone capital company, a
+(4) If a licensed capital company, zone capital company, zone

-zone authority or a free port authority supplies the goods
+authority, or free port authority supplies the goods referred to

-referred to in Paragraph two, Clause 2 of this Section to another
+in Paragraph two, Clause 2 of this Section to another person

-person earlier than five years from the moment of its purchase,
+earlier than five years from the moment of its acquisition, the

-the licensed capital company, a zone capital company, a zone
+licensed capital company, zone capital company, zone authority,

-authority or a free port authority shall calculate the value
+or free port authority shall calculate value added tax from the

 (5) [20 January 2005]